CodingMoore/Cipher/README.md

 ## Project Description
 ### _Practice Exercise:_<br>
-This project is an exercise in adding jQuery functionality to a webpage.
-We are linking our jQuery file to our HTML file, and using jQuery to emplement event listeners.
+This project is an exercise in using HTML, JavaScript, jQuery, and custom functions.
 ## Authors and Contributors
-Authored by: Randel Moore
+Authored by: Randel Moore, Svea Wade.

 ## Contact
 RMGit.it@gmail.com